-&lt;sup>7 OJ C 57, 23.2.2011, p.
-1.

-&lt;sup>8 OJ C 54, 19.2.2011, p 44.

-&lt;sup>9 Position of the European Parliament of 29 March 2012.

-- (1) At the request of the Commission, a report published on 25 February 2009 by a high-level group of experts chaired by J. de Larosière concluded that the supervisory framework needed to be strengthened to reduce the risk and severity of future financial crisis and recommended far-reaching reforms to the structure of supervision of the financial sector in the Union, including the creation of a European System of Financial Supervisors, comprising three European Supervisory Authorities, one each for the banking, insurance and occupational pensions ∎ and the securities and markets sectors, and the creation of a European Systemic Risk Board (ESRB). - (2) The Commission Communication of 4 March 2009, entitled 'Driving European Recovery', proposed to strengthen the Union's regulatory framework for financial services.
-In its Communication of 3 July 2009 entitled 'Ensuring efficient, safe and sound derivatives markets', the Commission assessed the role of derivatives in the financial crisis, and in its Communication of 20 October 2009 entitled 'Ensuring efficient, safe and sound derivative markets: Future policy actions', the Commission outlined the actions it intends to take to reduce the risks associated with derivatives. - (3) On 23 September 2009, the Commission adopted proposals for three Regulations establishing the European System of Financial Supervision, including the creation of three European Supervisory Authorities (ESAs) to contribute to a consistent application of Union legislation and to the establishment of high quality common regulatory and supervisory standards and practices namely the European Supervisory Authority (European Banking Authority established by Regulation (EU) No 1093/2010 of the European Parliament and of the Council (EBA), the European Supervisory Authority (European Insurance and Occupational Pensions Authority) established by Regulation (EU) No 1094/2010 of the European Parliament and of the Council, (EIOPA) and the European Supervisory Authority (European Securities and Markets Authority) established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council (ESMA).
-Those authorities have a crucial role to play in safeguarding the stability of the financial sector.
-It is therefore essential to continuously ensure that the development of their work is a matter of high political priority and that they are adequately resourced. - (4) Over-the-counter (OTC) derivatives lack transparency as they are privately negotiated contracts and any information concerning them is usually only available to the contracting parties.
+- (1) At the request of the Commission, a report was published on 25 February 2009 by a High-Level Group chaired by Jacques de Larosière and concluded that the supervisory framework of the financial sector of the Union needed to be strengthened to reduce the risk and severity of future financial crises and recommended far-reaching reforms to the structure of supervision of that sector, including the creation of a European System of Financial Supervisors, comprising three European supervisory authorities, one each for the banking, the insurance and occupational pensions and the securities and markets sectors, and the creation of a European Systemic Risk Council. - (2) The Commission Communication of 4 March 2009, entitled 'Driving European Recovery', proposed to strengthen the Union's regulatory framework for financial services.
+In its Communication of 3 July 2009 entitled 'Ensuring efficient, safe and sound derivatives markets', the Commission assessed the role of derivatives in the financial crisis, and in its Communication of 20 October 2009 entitled 'Ensuring efficient, safe and sound derivative markets: Future policy actions', the Commission outlined the actions it intends to take to reduce the risks associated with derivatives.

+(3) On 23 September 2009, the Commission adopted proposals for three regulations establishing the European System of Financial Supervision, including the creation of three European Supervisory Authorities (ESAs) to contribute to a consistent application of Union legislation and to the establishment of high-quality common regulatory and supervisory standards and practices.
+The ESAs comprise the European Supervisory Authority (European Banking Authority) (EBA) established by Regulation (EU) No 1093/2010 of the European Parliament and of the Council1, the European Supervisory Authority (European Insurance and Occupational Pensions Authority) (EIOPA) established by Regulation (EU) No 1094/2010 of the European Supervisory Authority (European Supervisory Authority (European Supervisory Authority (European Supervisory Authority (European Supervisory Authority) (EIOPA) established by Regulation (EU) No 1094/2010 of the European Parliament and of the Council2, and the European Supervisory Authority (European Securities and Markets Authority) (ESMA) established by Regulation (EU) No 1095/2010 of the European Parliament and of the Council3.
+The ESAs have a crucial role to play in safeguarding the stability of the financial sector.
+It is therefore essential to ensure continuously that the development of their work is a matter of high political priority and that they are adequately resourced.

+- (4) Over-the-counter derivatives ("OTC derivative contracts") lack transparency as they are privately negotiated contracts and any information concerning them is usually only available to the contracting parties.
 They create a complex web of interdependence which can make it difficult to identify the nature and level of risks involved.
-The financial crisis has demonstrated that such characteristics increase uncertainty in times of market stress and accordingly, pose risks to financial stability.
-This Regulation lays down conditions for mitigating those risks and improving the transparency of derivative contracts. - (5) At the 26 September 2009 summit in Pittsburgh, G20 Leaders agreed that all standardised OTC derivative contracts should be cleared through central counterparties (CCP) by end-2012 at the latest and that OTC derivative contracts should be reported to trade repositories.
-In June 2010, G20 Leaders in Toronto reaffirmed their commitment and also committed to accelerate the implementation of strong measures to improve transparency and regulatory oversight of OTC derivatives in an internationally consistent and non-discriminatory way.
+The financial crisis has demonstrated that such characteristics increase uncertainty in times of market stress and, accordingly, pose risks to financial stability.
+This Regulation lays down conditions for mitigating those risks and improving the transparency of derivative contracts. - (5) At the 26 September 2009 summit in Pittsburgh, G20 leaders agreed that all standardised OTC derivative contracts should be cleared through a central counterparty (CCP) by the end of 2012 and that OTC derivative contracts should be reported to trade repositories.
+In June 2010, G20 leaders in Toronto reaffirmed their commitment and also committed to accelerate the implementation of strong measures to improve transparency and regulatory oversight of OTC derivative contracts in an internationally consistent and nondiscriminatory way.

-$^{12}$ OJ L 331, 15.12.2010, p.
-84.